Nuclear program of Saudi Arabia: Allegations on Pakistan

-The Obama administration (2009–17), which had witnessed the tense relations between Pakistan–United States, had told the The Times that "Riyadh could have the nuclear warheads in a matter of days of approaching Islamabad."
+The Obama administration (2009–17), which had witnessed the tense relations between Pakistan–United States, had told The Times that "Riyadh could have the nuclear warheads in a matter of days of approaching Islamabad."
 On commenting of the security in the Gulf region, the Pakistan Ambassador to Saudi Arabia, Muhammad Naeem, reaffirmed his country's commitment to the Saudi Arabia as the "security of the Kingdom not just as a diplomatic or an internal matter but as a personal matter with the Saudi leadership considered Pakistan and Saudi Arabia to be one country.
 Any threat to Saudi Arabia is also a threat to Pakistan."
-Nonetheless, the allegations were leveled up on Pakistan with European intelligence sources having being told the The Guardian that the Saudi monarchy has paid for up to 60% of the Pakistan's atomic bomb projects and in return has the option to buy five to six nuclear warheads off the shelf.
+Nonetheless, the allegations were leveled up on Pakistan with European intelligence sources having been told The Guardian that the Saudi monarchy has paid for up to 60% of the Pakistan's atomic bomb projects and in return has the option to buy five to six nuclear warheads off the shelf.

 In 2013, British journalist, Mark Urban and Amos Yadlin, a former head of Israeli military intelligence, told a conference in Sweden that if Iran got the bomb, "the Saudis will not wait one month.
 They already paid for the bomb, they will go to Pakistan and bring what they need to bring."
 Since 2009, when King Abdullah of Saudi Arabia warned visiting U.S. special envoy to the Middle East Dennis Ross that if Iran crossed the threshold, "we will get nuclear weapons", the Kingdom has sent the Americans numerous signals of its intentions.
 Gary Samore, who until March 2013 was President Barack Obama's counter-proliferation adviser, told BBC Newsnight: "I do think that the Saudis believe that they have some understanding with Pakistan that, in extremis, they would have claim to acquire nuclear weapons from Pakistan."